riteshharjani/design-pattens-go/Mediator/README.md

 ### Sumarry
 * Create the mediator as kind of a central component, and then each object in the system points to the mediator.
-a. e.g. assign a field in factor function
+   * e.g. assign a field in factor function
 * Mediator engages in bidrectional communication with it's connected components.
 * Mediator has methods the components can call
 * Components have methods the mediator can call